MicrochipTech/Sub-GHz_MICRF112_MICRF220-219A/README.md

 | Tip | New users of MPLAB Code Configurator are recommended to go through the [overview](https://onlinedocs.microchip.com/pr/GUID-1F7007B8-9A46-4D03-AEED-650357BA760D-en-US-6/index.html?GUID-AFAB9227-B10C-4FAE-9785-98474664B50A) |
 | :- | :- |

-- configure the MCC configuration as shown below.
+- Configure the following components in MCC Melody configuration as shown below.

+- Configure the INTERNAL OSCILLATOR as shown below.

 ![](docs/tx1.png)

+- Configure the TMR4 as shown below.

 ![](docs/tx2.png)

 ![](docs/tx3.png)

+- Configure the CRC as shown below.

 ![](docs/tx4.png)

+- Configure the Pin Modules as shown below.

 ![](docs/tx5.png)

+- Click on Generate once all the components are configured.

 - Connect the USB for programming the Device from MPLAB X IDE.

 ### Getting started with MICRF RX CLICK with PIC18F47K40(MCU) on Explorer 8 Development Kit.

-- configure the MCC configuration as shown below.
+- Configure the following components in MCC Melody configuration as shown below.

+- Configure the System Module as shown below.

 ![](docs/rx1.png)

 ![](docs/rx2.png)

+- Configure the Interrupt Module as shown below.

 ![](docs/rx3.png)

+- Configure the CRC as shown below.

 ![](docs/rx4.png)

 ![](docs/rx5.png)

+- Configure the TMR6 as shown below.

 ![](docs/rx6.png)

 ![](docs/rx7.png)

+- Configure the ADCC as shown below.

 ![](docs/rx8.png)

+- Configure the TMR4 as shown below.

 ![](docs/rx9.png)

 ![](docs/rx10.png)

+- Configure the Pin Modules as shown below.

 ![](docs/rx11.png)

+- Click on Generate once all the components are configured.

 - Connect the IDC 3 In-Circuit Debugger to program the device..